day8/re-frame/docs/Debugging.md

 Event driven apps have this core, perpetual loop:
    1. your app is in some quiescent state, patiently waiting for the next event
-   2. an event arrives (user presses a button, a websocket gets data, etc)
+   2. an event arrives (because the user presses a button, a websocket gets data, etc)
    3. computation/processing follows as the event is handled, leading to changes in app state, the UI, etc
    4. Goto 1